Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 The possession or use of firearms, weapons, or explosives is prohibited.
 This includes, but is not limited to, firecrackers, torpedoes, skyrockets, rockets, roman candles, sparklers, or other devices containing any combustible or explosive substance used to propel another object.

-The policy prohibiting bringing or possessing weapons on Kansas Health Science Center (KHSC-KansasCOM) property does not apply in the following circumstances:
+The policy prohibiting bringing or possessing weapons on Kansas Health Science University (KHSU-KansasCOM) property does not apply in the following circumstances:

-• Local, state, or federal law enforcement personnel coming onto KHSC-KansasCOM’s property in their law enforcement capacity or in accordance with other lawful authority.
+• Local, state, or federal law enforcement personnel coming onto KHSU-KansasCOM’s property in their law enforcement capacity or in accordance with other lawful authority.

 • Use or possession for a legitimate educational purpose under the sponsorship of a faculty member or other institution official, provided the faculty member or official has first obtained appropriate approvals, including the approval of the institution’s leadership team.